dbazone/RepData_PeerAssessment1/PA1_template.md

   3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

+**Logic used for above task - **

+To fill the missing NA we will use the mean of specific interval as reported on the other day.

+First we will locate the missing step value

+Then we will find the mean value for that specific interval

+After that we can put the value coming from above step into the missing Steps value spot.

 ```r
 #create another dataframe copy the orginal values in it